rseng/rse/docs/_docs/getting-started/commands.md

 We provide an [example template sheet](https://docs.google.com/spreadsheets/d/1ZW2kOsBOfSpRSH_9Efvz-ytn7dQ2m1DmYDBdIVNGY4c/edit?usp=sharing) that you could provide to `rse import` with the `google-sheet` and path to it's exported csv.
 For your spreadsheet, the following fields are required:

- - Title: A human-friendly title to describe the software.
+ - Title: (required) A human-friendly title to describe the software.
 If the Url doesn't have a version control address, this will be parsed for a unique identifier.
- - Url: A link to GitHub, GitLab, or another online resource (this will be parsed looking for a unique identifier)
+ - Url: (required) A link to GitHub, GitLab, or another online resource (this will be parsed looking for a unique identifier)
- - Description: The description of the software project
+ - Description: (required) The description of the software project
+ - Tags: (optional) A list of tags, comma separated, to parse into the metadata.

 All other fields will be treated as custom data fields to add to the data.
 Once you have your data sheet, you'll want to make sure to generate a public link to export csv.
 You can do that via: